prerit162/DATA512_HW1_Prerit/README.md

 The following steps need to followed to run this code seamlessly :

-Clone this repository to your local machine.<br>
+&emsp; Clone this repository to your local machine.<br>
-Install all the required libraries (pandas, matplotlib, json, os).<br>
+&emsp; Install all the required libraries (pandas, matplotlib, json, os).<br>
-Run Analysis.ipynb to generate all the required jsons and all three analysis visualizations<br>
+&emsp; Run Analysis.ipynb to generate all the required jsons and all three analysis visualizations<br>
-View Visualizations<br>
+&emsp; View Visualizations<br>

 Output and Results :